 August 14, 1947: In Italy, A citizen, R.L.
 Johannis, comes across 2 small beings with large heads and large eyes.

 September 17, 1947: Rix Ledges, New Hampshire, An unknown individual reportedly observed a flying saucer.
 This occurred as he/she was half way up Rix Ledges.
 The individual claims to have seen the flying saucer while watching the honey bees.
 The witness describes the saucer to be as large as a tennis ball and as white as cotton batting.
 The object approached rapidly and noiselessly from the east and was followed by another object closely.
-The second object appeared in the size and shape of a saucer and maintained a constant angle of inclination to the ball and followed it at a constant distance.
-The two objects made an angle of about 5º to the individuals eye.
+The 2nd object appeared in the size and shape of a saucer and maintained a constant angle of inclination to the ball and followed it at a constant distance.
+Both objects made an angle of about 5º to the individuals eye.
 The objects were in their sight for more than a minute until vision was lost in the glare of the sun.

 October 9, 1947: Las Vegas, Nevada.
-Air Force pilots flying over Las Vegas spot a disk traveling at 1000 MPH.
+Air Force pilots flying over Las Vegas spot a disk traveling at 1000 mph.
 It does a 180° turn at that speed.
 Any earthly airplane trying that maneuver would have self destructed.